MultiPoolMiner/MultiPoolMiner/README.txt

 	Special parameters:
 	ethash2gb - can be profitable for older GPUs that have 2GB or less GDDR memory.
 It includes ethash coins that have a DAG file size of less than 2GB (and will be mined when most profitable).
 Ethereum and a few other coins have surpassed this size therefore cannot be mined with older cards. sianicehash and decrednicehash - if you want to include non-dual, non-Claymore Sia and Decred mining on Nicehash.
-NH created their own implementation of Sia and Decred mining protocol. siaclaymore - enable mining Sia as a secondary coin with Claymore Dual ethash miner Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-poolname) will be ignored when mining certain algorithms.
+NH created their own implementation of Sia and Decred mining protocol. siaclaymore - enable mining Sia as a secondary coin with Claymore Dual ethash miner on MiningPoolHub Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-poolname) will be ignored when mining certain algorithms.
 The -algorithm command is higher in execution hierarchy and can override pool selection.
 This feature comes handy when you mine on Zpool but also want to mine ethash coins (which is not supported by Zpool).
 WARNING!
 If you add all algorithms listed above, you may find your earnings spread across 3 different pools regardless what pool(s) you specified with the -poolname command.

 -currency [BTC,USD,EUR,ETH ...]